Purdue-CS193/homework-0-Priyanka030507/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Priyanka's First CS193 Homework
 ## Things I like about CS193:
 -I like the idea of learning how to operate different useful CS tools that will help me, instead of learning useless theory.
 -I like the idea of having technical know-how in the CS world.
 -The idea of operating with different languages and terminals interests me.

+You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown